A Comprehensive Guide to CAN IDS Data & Introduction of the ROAD Dataset: CAN Basics and Attack Terminology

 \subsubsection{Fabrication Attacks}

-A \textit{fabrication attack} uses a strongly compromised ECU to inject messages with malicious IDs and Data Fields.
-The majority of the attacks in the CAN IDS literature fall into this category, including the following: \begin{description}[leftmargin=.5cm] \item \textbf{DoS Attack} --- Messages with ID \texttt{0x000} and an arbitrary payload are injected at a high frequency.
+A \textit{fabrication attack} \cite{cho2016fingerprinting} uses a strongly compromised ECU to inject messages with malicious IDs and Data Fields.
+The majority of the attacks in the CAN IDS literature fall into this category, including the following:

+\begin{description} \item \textbf{DoS Attack} --- Messages with ID \texttt{0x000} and an arbitrary payload are injected at a high frequency.
 Since ID \texttt{0x000} always wins arbitration and is not usually issued by legitimate ECUs, flooding the bus with these high priority messages prohibits legitimate messages from being transmitted.
-This results in a host of unusual effects, such as flashing dash indicators, intermittent accelerator/steering control, and even full vehicle shutdown. \item \textbf{Fuzzing Attack} --- Messages with random IDs and arbitrary payloads are injected at a high frequency.
-The effect is similar to that of the DoS attack: the bus becomes occupied with mostly injected messages, displacing real messages.
-In addition, unlike the DoS attack, injected messages may have an ID that appears in normal traffic, so receiver nodes expecting these ID messages will read and use the information in the malicious payload, causing a wide variety of unexpected results.
+This results in a host of unusual effects, such as flashing dash indicators, intermittent accelerator/steering control, and even full vehicle shutdown.
+We note that this shut down is not a ``limp home mode'' that can occur from some attacks.
+Instead it involves the vehicle ceasing functionality and rolling to a stop.
+The driver must remove, then reinsert the key to restart the vehicle. \item \textbf{Fuzzing Attack} --- (Note that the fuzzing attack here is distinct from the technique of fuzzing for vulnerability discovery.
+While indeed random messages are sent, it is not with the intent to reveal vulnerabilities.
+Nevertheless, we follow attack terminology of Cho and Shin \cite{cho2016error} for consistency.)
+Messages with random IDs and arbitrary payloads are injected at a high frequency.
+The bus becomes occupied with mostly injected messages, displacing real messages, and resulting in similar behavior to the DoS attack.
+Unlike the DoS attack, injected messages may have an ID that appears in normal traffic, so receiver nodes expecting these ID messages will read and use the information in the malicious payload, causing a wide variety of unexpected results.
+To illustrate these effects we reference a video of a fuzzing attack~\cite{Bridges:2021:Fuzzing:Attack:Video}.
 There are two slight variations of this attack: some researchers inject only IDs that appear during normal traffic (e.g., \cite{lee2017otids}), while others inject arbitrary random IDs (e.g., \cite{Seo_Song_Kim_2018}). \item \textbf{Targeted ID Attack} --- Messages are injected with a specific target ID and manipulated data field.
-When only the bits in a specific signal---that is, a select part of the 64-bit data field---are modified, we refer to this as targeting a signal, rather than an ID.
+When only the bits in a specific signal---that is, a select part of the 64-bit data field---are modified, we refer to this as targeting a signal, rather than an ID. \end{description}